emmyobonyo/digital-business-card/README.md

 # Digital Identification App

-> A card introducing myself (Header section)
+> A card introducing myself.

 ![Home Page](./public/completed.png)

-- This is the Header section of the App
+- This is the full display of the App

 ## Built With